San Jose Premises Liability Lawyers

 At the law firm of Corsiglia McMahon & Allard, L.L.P. in San Jose, our experienced personal injury trial lawyers represent seriously injured people and the families of those who have died in accidents caused by a property owner’s or homeowner’s negligence.
 Contact us today for a free consultation with a knowledgeable, respected California premises liability attorney.
 You will not pay anything unless we win your case.

 Notable Case Result: $1.5 million for a family who lost their daughter in a drowning accident when a junior college did not heed warnings that the pool should not be used.

 Experienced With All Types of Premises Liability Circumstances

 Under California premises liability law, property owners owe different levels of responsibility depending on the type of premises they operate and the extent to which they have invited or allowed people to enter.
 Our attorneys are experienced at handling cases involving:

-- Amusement park injuries: Many amusement parks contain potential dangers that the companies operating them have a duty to remove or warn against.
+- Amusement Park Accidents: Many amusement parks contain potential dangers that the companies operating them have a duty to remove or warn against.

 Speak to a Premises Liability Lawyer Today